 In moderate hypothermia, body temperature is at the warmer end of the range (28 to 32.2° C), and external rewarming with forced hot air enclosures may be used.
 External heat is best applied to the thorax because warming the extremities may increase metabolic demands on a depressed cardiovascular system.

-In severe hypothermia, patients with lower temperatures (< 28° C), particularly those with low BP or cardiac arrest, require core rewarming.
+In severe hypothermia, patients with lower temperatures (< 28° C), particularly those with low blood pressure or cardiac arrest, require core rewarming.

 Core rewarming options include

-Inhalation of heated (40 to 45° C), humidified O2 via mask or endotracheal tube eliminates respiratory heat loss and can add 1 to 2° C/h to the rewarming rate.
+Inhalation of heated (40 to 45° C), humidified oxygen via mask or endotracheal tube eliminates respiratory heat loss and can add 1 to 2° C/hour to the rewarming rate.

 IV crystalloids or blood should be heated to 40 to 42° C, especially with massive volume resuscitations.

-Closed thoracic lavage through 2 thoracostomy tubes (see How to Do Tube Thoracostomy) is very efficient in severe cases.
+Closed thoracic lavage through 2 thoracostomy tubes (see How To Do Surgical Tube Thoracostomy How To Do Surgical Tube Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
+Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more ) is very efficient in severe cases.
 Peritoneal lavage with dialysate heated to 40 to 45° C requires 2 catheters with outflow suction and is especially useful for severely hypothermic patients who have rhabdomyolysis, toxin ingestions, or electrolyte abnormalities.
-Heated lavage of the bladder or GI tract transfers minimal heat.
+Heated lavage of the bladder or gastrointestinal tract transfers minimal heat.

 There are 5 types of ECR: hemodialysis, venovenous, continuous arteriovenous, cardiopulmonary bypass, and extracorporeal membrane oxygenation.
 ECR measures require a prearranged protocol with appropriate specialists.
 Although they are intuitively attractive and heroic, these measures are not routinely available, and they are not commonly used in most hospitals.